a-memme/election_analysis/README.md

 # Election_Analysis

 ## Project Overview
-Analyzing the election results of a samle congressional election and performing an audit.
+Analyzing the election results of a sample congressional election and performing an audit.
 This audit was to provide information on the following:

 - the total number of votes cast
 - the complete list of candidates who received votes, how many votes each candidate received, and what percentage of the total vote each candidate received